 AI is synonymous with efficiency and speed in the digital healthcare sector.
 Artificial Intelligence has become essential in medical diagnosis because it provides valuable help with medical decision-making, disease management, treatment monitoring, and the overall workflow that leads to successful patient outcomes.
 These benefits translate into what is referred to as automated diagnosis.
 With automated diagnosis, AI tools such as machine learning can automatically diagnose diseases, triage findings in imaging such as x-rays, detect abnormalities in tests, and help with the overall management of chronic diseases, both in-hospital and remotely.
 Programmers train these AI-based tools to analyze medical data patterns to find the outliers and markers that define a diseased or healthy image.
 Furthermore, developers can synchronize these technologies with patients’ EHRs (electronic health records) to further enhance their benefits and provide more personalized diagnoses.

-These AI applications in de salud show immense promise in shifting the paradigm of manual diagnosis and can alleviate the workload of medical professionals across the globe.
+These AI applications in mobile healthcare solutions show immense promise in shifting the paradigm of manual diagnosis and can alleviate the workload of medical professionals across the globe.
 Moreover, these AI systems are highly scalable, and they can constantly grow and adapt to the needs of patients and stakeholders.

 Healthcare apps that incorporate AI-powered tools can deliver diagnosis straight to the patient by analyzing images and test results, thus annulling the need for in-person visits or doctor interpretation.
 This way, AI in healthcare apps has evolved to become the second pair of eyes that is always available and doesn’t need to rest.
 It provides overworked doctors and congested facilities invaluable support by minimizing physician workload and promoting remote care delivery.
 Patients can play an active role in monitoring their conditions through apps.
 Doctors can manage chronic care patients remotely while dedicating more time to providing crucial care to critically ill individuals.